Cars

 in the pits at Rye House in 1998, with son Nigel checking it

-you thought that Fred's car reminded you of George Ansell's, you're
+August 2010: If that photo of Fred's car reminded you of George Ansell's, you're

 right, it was ex-Ansell.
-Here is Fred again in that skinny-bodied
+Here's Fred again in that bare-bones

-I was at Mendip Raceway in 1975 or early
+I had my camera with me at Mendip Raceway in 1975 or early

 110 yellow-top, on the hook after wrecking a front wheel.
 It's